Welcome to our Peirene People webpage. Here we celebrate the people behind the books.

 Meike Ziervogel, Publisher

-Meike is a writer and publisher.
+Meike is a novelist and publisher.
 She grew up in northern Germany and came to London in 1986 to study Arabic language and literature.
 She has worked as a journalist for Reuters in London and Agence France Presse in Paris.
 In 2008 she founded Peirene Press.
 In 2012 Meike was voted as one of Britain's 100 most innovative and influential people in the creative and media industries, the Time Out and Hospital Club hClub100 list.
-Meike's first novel 'Magda' was published by Salt in April 2013.
+Meike is the author of three novels, Magda, Clara's Daughter and Kauthar, all published by Salt in the UK.
+Her fourth novel, The Photographer, will be released in May 2017. www.meikeziervogel.com

 Contact Meike at firstname.lastname@example.org